 While this site should not be used to treat or diagnose any condition, the following provides generalities that may be considered when working to detox and heal.

 4. General diet: It's widely accepted that vegetarian/vegan diets exacerbate copper toxicity, and vegans/vegetarians should strongly consider slowly reincorporating animal meat back into the diet (despite the strong resistance to this that will naturally be felt by many with copper toxicity).
 It will be almost impossible to properly detox otherwise.
 This is not meant to promote meat - the modern Western meat based diet is far from healthy and plant based diets have great health benefits, certainly short term.
 However, if you are hoping to fully recover from copper toxicity, despite personal objections to eating meat, it is of paramount importance to add at least some meat back into the diet.
 This does not need to be a lifelong commitment.
 Certainly though it can help speed up and make more effective the period of detox, and could be the make or break decision determining a proper recovery - physically and psychologically.
 Organically raised grass fed meat is recommended.
 Organic or not though, foods that have high enough zinc levels to counterbalance the high copper should be increased, these being red meat (best source) such as beef, lamb, and venison, chicken, eggs and pumpkin seeds.
 Likewise, high copper containing foods should be reduced or eliminated - these being notably shellfish, nuts and seeds (except for pumpkin seeds), soybeans (tofu, tempeh, miso, etc.), legumes, wheat germ (though also high in zinc, remember that the phytic acid greatly impairs the utilization of that zinc), coconut, avocado, chocolate, coffee, and leafy greens.
 To help recover and detox, these foods should be limited.
-Finally, a note regarding cod liver oil and desiccated beef liver, two items sometimes misguidingly suggested by practitioners.
-Cod liver oil does provide a great source of retinol, but it also is high in Vitamin D, which in turn lowers potassium.
-If the patient's potassium is low, this should be avoided.
-Beef liver contains a high amount of copper, and for the copper toxic person, even half mg of copper can have adverse effects.
+Finally, a note regarding desiccated beef liver sometimes suggested by practitioners.
+While certainly a health food and a great source of nutrients, beef liver contains a very high amount of copper, and for the copper toxic person, even half mg of copper can have adverse effects.
 Sulfur rich foods (such as eggs, garlic, onions) are highly important to help with detoxing toxins in general.

-5. Other foods and herbs that can generally help the liver and the detoxing process include: Fermented foods, Turmeric, Pomegranates as well as Brassicaceaes Vegetables, Milk Thistle (very important for liver detoxing), Stinging Nettle (nettle infusions), Flax, Dandelion Root Tea, Kombucha Tea, and Diatomaceous Earth (both of which bind to and help remove heavy metals from the body), Castor Oil packs, and St. John's Wort.
-The latter, St. John's Wort, also is effective with decreasing serum estrogen (high levels of which as you'll recall are a major cause of copper retention).
+5. Other foods and herbs that can generally help the liver and the detoxing process include: Fermented foods, Turmeric, Pomegranates as well as Brassicaceaes Vegetables, Milk Thistle (very important for liver detoxing), Stinging Nettle (nettle infusions), Flax, Dandelion Root Tea, Kombucha Tea, and Diatomaceous Earth (both of which bind to and help remove heavy metals from the body), and Castor Oil packs.

 6. Remember that it is not just about correcting the copper level.
 Your recovery will also be determined by the balancing of other key minerals and ratios.
 Those minerals that are deficient in relation to others will need to be increased through diet and supplementation, while other minerals in excess may need to be reduced.
 Keep in mind there is no one-size-fits-all recommendation that can be given here - again the detox and nutritional plan is a highly personalized plan that must be properly assessed and monitored.
 Without HTMA results to use as a guide, any supplement or detox program becomes nothing more than blind guesswork.